 These coordinates give a general idea of the geographical location of the Cook Islands and its various islands.
 The archipelago is known for its stunning natural beauty and pristine beaches, making it a popular destination for tourists from around the world.

-See also How to cook tuna for sushi
+See also How long to cook basmati rice in rice cooker

 Polynesia region